 From Colombia, we head all the way to the land down under to check out Cairns, also known as the gateway to the Great Barrier Reef.
 Cairns gets about 1992 mm of rainfall over 154 days.

 If the east is where your heart’s at, you can live in Timika, located in Tanah Air (Indonesian word for homeland and another word for Indonesia).
 Timika gets a crazy 244 days of rain!

 Returning to beautiful beaches, we arrive at Freeport, the main city on Grand Bahama Island.
 Living in this place stuck in perma-vacation will get you around 117 days of rain

 9. Prince Rupert, Canada

 Serving as a gateway to sensational wilderness spots, Prince Rupert is the pluviophile lumberjack’s dream destination.
 It gets around 2,620 mm of annual rainfall, making it Canada’s wettest city!

 Located in the gorgeous Emerald Isle, the city of Carna is another great option for where to live if you’re a pluviophile.
 Carna gets around 160 days of rain a year making it the wettest city in all of Europe!

-In conclusion, there are more than enough places on this planet to move to if you’re someone who loves rain.
-Pluviophiles have a wide range of choices depending on whether they want to live in the city, an island, up in the mountains or in a city with more history than one can read about in a decade!
-We hope you now know where to live if you’re a pluviophile, happy moving!
+In conclusion, there are more than enough places on this planet to move to if you love rain.
+Pluviophiles have a wide range of choices depending on whether they want to live in the city, on an island, up in the mountains or in a city with more history than one can read about in a decade!
+We hope you now know where to live if you’re a pluviophile.
+Happy moving!